SangitaG/Airline-Sentiment-Analysis/README.md

 ## Next Step:     Dealing with class imbalance

 1. Resample the most frequent class to have a similar size as the other classes.
-2. Tune the penalty hyperparameter of Logistic Regression.
+2. Tune the penalty hyper parameter for Logistic Regression algorithm.
 3. Evaluate other algorithms which deal well with imbalanced datasets.
     1. Decision trees may perform well on imbalanced datasets.
 The splitting rules that look at the class variable used in the creation of the trees, can force both classes to be addressed.